krcourville/python-project-template/README.md

 ## Benefits of this template

-- No additional software required
+- No additional software or package managers required
-- tests just work from terminal and VS Code
+- tests "just work" from terminal and VS Code
 - test do not have to import `src`
 - Minimial VS Code Tooling required